 In addition to the default restricted characters set the following characters are also replaced:

-File names can also not end with the following characters.
-These only get replaced if they are last character in the name:
+File names cannot end with the following characters.
+Replacement is limited to the last character in a file name:

 |FTP Server||Forbidden characters|

 This backend's interactive configuration wizard provides a selection of sensible encoding settings for major FTP servers: ProFTPd, PureFTPd, VsFTPd.
 Just hit a selection number when prompted.